domino4com/CWV/README.md

 - Because of pin shortage Pin 5 (see † above), are being used as an output pin for the SD Card Chip Select (CS), and as a Data0 input pin for the camera.

 ## Programming

+### Programming in Arduino
+- To program the Domino4 cores using Arduino, install the board files using the doumentation from [Espressif](https://github.com/espressif/arduino-esp32)
+- Please read the notes regarding upload/transfer speed when using the [PPU](https://github.com/domino4com/PPU).
+- Settings:
+  - **Board:** Choose the ```ESP32 Dev Module```
+  - **Speed:** Max 460800 bps
+  - **Port:** Chose the port where your PPU is inserted.
+If you cannot see the port, the check out your [PPU installation](https://github.com/domino4com/PPU)

+### Programming in Python.
+- Download the MicroPython firmware from [micropython.org](https://micropython.org/download/esp32/)
+- It is recommended to download and use the (Mu Editor)(https://codewith.mu/en/download)
+- You can use the Mu Editor to upload the MicroPython Firmware.

 ### I²C
 I²C's SDA and SCL is not on the standard ESP32's Pin normally used in Arduino.
 The pins has to be set before the `Wire.begin()` statement like this: